H3AR7B3A7/EarlyAngularProjects/storybook/README.md

 ## GitHub Secrets

 Secrets are secure environment variables provided by GitHub so that you don't need to hard code the project-token.

+## Visual Regression Testing

+When we make a PR there will be "🟡 UI Tests" section, where we get notified about changes in the UI.

+By having to review these changes we can ensure they don't occur by accident.
+If a change is intentional, we'll need to update the baseline to compare future tests to the latest version of the story.